rails/rails/guides/source/action_cable_overview.md

 that means you have to make at least that available.
 You can change that in `config/database.yml` through the `pool` attribute.

-## Running Standalone Cable Servers
+## Running Standalone Action Cable Servers

 ### In App